holyfamilyseattle/holyfamilyseattle.github.io/content/announcements.md

 4. Next week’s holy mass (March 26th Sunday, 2023) is at 5PM and the venue is at Christ the King Lutheran Church (https://goo.gl/maps/zcVAGcsD3jCAhs5y9).

+## Sunday School Announcements

+1. Next Sunday(Mar 26th), Fr.
+James Joseph will be inaugurating the Holy Childhood Association (Thirubalasakyam) for children in KG to those who have not received Holy Communion as an additional opportunity to grow in faith.
+This is a stepping stone to becoming a Little Flower Mission League (LFML) member after they receive Holy Communion.
+Amitha Mathew and Julin Jose will be the co-ordinators for HCA.
+Please reach out to them with questions.

+2. A chapter of DYA(Diocesan Youth Apostolate) is forming in our mission and we invite youth in High School and beyond to join.
+Please reach out to DYA coordinator, Jees Jacob to know more about this group.

+3.Next week, KG-3rd grades will have online catechism classes at 9am and 4th-12th grades will have in-person classes at Christ the King at 4:10pm.

 ---